-4395 History of American Thought, 1630-1859 (Cross-listed as AMS 4395)
+4395 History of American Thought, 1630-1859

 Prerequisite(s): Nine semester hours or consent of instructor.

 Enduring beliefs about and attitudes toward the world and themselves held by Americans.
 Emphasis on patterns of beliefs as bases for assurance and commitment.
 From Puritans through transcendentalists.